rwiggins1/MotionDetectionWithPIR/README.md

 # MotionDetectionWithPIR
-Arduino Motion Detection using a PI Sensor
+Arduino Motion Detection using a PIR Sensor